Fraternity and Sorority Life Educational Programming

 • Participants learn what rape culture is, how to recognize it in our everyday interactions, and how to actively dismantle it.

-Alcohol & U is our yearly alcohol education requirement for chapters.
+Alcohol and U is our yearly alcohol education requirement for chapters.
 This program is put on in collaboration with Student Wellness.

-All Council meetings occur monthly during the academic year and are an opportunity for student leaders to come together and discuss relevant issues in the fraternity and sorority community at Iowa.
+Cooperative meetings occur monthly (February, March, April, October, November) during the academic year and provides the opportunity for chapter and council leaders to come together and collectively discuss relevant issues in the fraternity and sorority community at Iowa.

 Additional Educational Opportunities